nguyenhuy0905/rare/README.md

 - Finally, given a string, the regex program traverses the resultant NFA.
 If it lands at the final state, the string matches.
 Otherwise, while the string isn't empty, it tries to match the same string, minus the first letter.
+- If you use the CLI, this program simply checks which line has a match to the regular expression, then prints the entire line.
+That's it.
+Not even the highlight you get when you `grep`.

 ## What does it support currently?

 - Grouping expressions with ().
+- Dot (.).
 - Kleene's star \*.
 - Or boolean |.
 - Plus (+).